isomerpages/moe-fuchunpri/pages/Visitors to School.md

 teachers, prior arrangements must be made.
 This is to ensure an uninterrupted and fruitful discussion.
 Parents/Guardians are also contact the teachers via phone or email.
 Parents may also email any feedback to the school.</p>
+<p>g) The school car park has limited parking lots.
+Visitors to school are
+kindly requested to park at the public car parks in the vicinity of the school.</p>
+<p>In view of the morning peak hours (7.00 am to 7.30 am), parents are allowed
+to drive into the school compound for the purpose of dropping off their children.
+The speed limit within the school is 15 km/h.</p>
+<p>The security guards are stationed at the main gate and at the drop-off
+point (outside General Office) to ensure smooth flow of traffic and safety of the students.</p>
 <p></p>